Jarthianur/TestPlusPlus/README.md

 #### Footnote

-I implemented this framework, intentionally, to test my own C++ projects, with an fundamental and extendable API.
+I've implemented this framework, intentionally, to test my own C++ projects, with an fundamental and extendable API.
 Nevertheless anybody, finding this framework useful, may use, or even extend and contribute to it.